amiradavoudi/Tracing/README.md

 Run the file *generate-figure2(f).py*, and the graph will be saved in a pdf named *ASR-num-of-tolls.pdf*. <br>
 For more details, see the generated log file named *figure2(f).log*. <br>
 The result is Figure 3(f), showing the ASR for each number of toll stations. <br>
-It takes about 2 minutes to get the results. <br>
+It takes about 48 hours to get the results. <br>
 Figure 3(f) illustrates that the algorithm's ASR remains high for a low number of toll stations. <br>
 The result is shown in Figure 3(f), Section 5.3.